KC dog that was missing days after owners died is found, returned to foster family

-KANSAS CITY, Mo. — There’s good news to report in a follow up to a missing dog story FOX4 reported online earlier this week.
+KANSAS CITY, Mo.
+(WDAF) — There’s good news to report in a follow-up to a missing dog story reported online earlier this week.
 A German Shepherd named Sophie who vanished after her owner’s died was found and returned to her foster family.

-FOX4’s Kathy Quinn says Sophie’s foster dad was in tears when he reported the dog had been found.
-He said the search restored his faith in humanity and wanted to share his thanks with Prairie Village animal control, and all of the FOX4 viewers who helped bring Sophie home.
+WDAF-TV’s Kathy Quinn says Sophie’s foster dad was in tears when he reported the dog had been found.
+He said the search restored his faith in humanity and wanted to share his thanks with Prairie Village animal control, and all of the WDAF viewers who helped bring Sophie home.

 The scared German Shepherd had been missing for weeks.